 Key employment tax changes for 2026

-As we move into 2026, the UK government has introduced a number of targeted updates to employment tax rules.
-Many of these updates will come into effect this year.
-These changes sit alongside headline measures introduce in the 2025 Autumn Budget such as the continued freeze on income tax and national insurance thresholds.
+As we move through 2026, there are a number of targeted updates to employment tax rules.
+Many of these updates are now in effect, while others continue to be rolled out.
+These changes sit alongside headline measures introduced in the 2025 Autumn Budget such as the continued freeze on income tax and national insurance thresholds.
 These smaller adjustments are still highly relevant for employers, especially those managing staff across international borders.

 Overseas workday relief (OWR) is available to individuals who become UK tax residents whilst carrying out employment duties overseas.
 It allows them to exclude income earned on overseas workdays from UK taxation during a qualifying period.
 To qualify, the individual must be a new UK resident after being non-resident for at least 10 consecutive tax years.
 The relief applies for up to four tax years, starting with the year of arrival.